 The Possession of Michael King (2014) - Review

-There is not shortage of horror movies about the possession of an individual.
+There is no shortage of horror movies about the possession of an individual.
 There’s also no shortage of horror movies that use the found-footage technique.
 So to make a film of both sub-genres that still stands out in anyone’s mind is a challenge.
 The film has to have some sort of hook or edginess to it, otherwise it’s just going to end up being forgotten and absorbed into the ether of the horror genre.
 In an attempt to find a movie worth watching that I hadn’t already seen, I perused various top 10 or top 5 lists of horror enthusiasts on YouTube.
 Multiple times, The Possession of Michael King came up as a contender that fit into both sub-genres.

 Pros